SitePen/dojo-tutorials/mobile/flickrview/part3/part3.md

+---
+Category:  Mobile
+...

 ## Part 3 - FlickrView: Implementing FeedView

 In the previous part, [Developing a Dojo Mobile Application](../part2), we built the general layout template and came up with a mockup of the application.
 This part will focus on updating the mockup to dynamically get data and display feeds from Flickr.
 You will learn how to initiate, get response and handle error from a JSON request, use a progress indicator while waiting for the server to respond, dynamically populate a list with ListItems, use a basic HTML template to create ListItems and format a date according to a specific locale.
 Are you ready?
 Let's go!

 ### Application data structure

 Our application needs to manage data to build a JSON request and to update its views with data from the JSON response.
 We will use a basic data structure declare in the global scope in our HTML file.
 This object will:

 *   contain the query parameters to build the JSON request used by the Feed view